Demise of the Crown: Post-1867

 In Canada the Privy Council for Canada meets in Ottawa to perform the same functions as in other realms.

 In Canada, upon the demise of the Crown, the Prime Minister is responsible for convening the Parliament, tabling a resolution of loyalty and condolence from the Parliament to the next monarch of Canada, and arranging for the motion to be seconded by the leader of the Official Opposition.
 The Prime Minister will then move to adjourn Parliament.

 Other Commonwealth realms

 Upon the accession of the new monarch, similar formalities are followed in the Commonwealth realms, as the monarch holds their position separately in each realm.

 Similar meetings are held by Australia's Federal Executive Council in Canberra, the Executive Councils of the various Australian States, the Executive Council of New Zealand in Wellington and equivalent bodies in the other Commonwealth realms.

+Viceregal appointments remain unaffected by the demise of the Crown.
+Governors-General, Governors, and Lieutenant-Governors automatically remain in office, therefore, serving under both the preceding and succeeding monarchs.

 Coronation

 The coronation of the new monarch usually occurs within eighteen months, but is not necessary to secure the succession.
 The succession of the new monarch occurs automatically upon the demise of the Crown.

+The coronation is purely the ceremonial end of the accession process.